coopdevs/trytond_provision/README.md

 ```commandline
 $ pyenv exec ansible-galaxy install -r requirements.yml
 ```

-## Giving access to the server

-There are two access levels to the server: app or admin access.
-The former can deploy, modify or start/stop/restart the app while the latter has full access to server's configuration.

-### App access

-In order to access the server your SSH key should be listed in `tryton_user_keys`.
-You should open a pull request.
-You can use [#79](https://github.com/coopdevs/trytond_provision/pull/79) as example.

-### Admin access

-Admin access is controled with [playbooks/sys_admins.yml](https://github.com/coopdevs/trytond_provision/blob/master/playbooks/sys_admins.yml).
-For that playbook to take you into account your SSH key should be listed in `system_administrators`.
-Check out [Create System Administrators users - `playbooks/sys_admins.yml`](#Create-System-Administrators-users---`playbooks/sys_admins.yml`) for more details.

 ## Development

 You can use `devenv` to create an LXC container that you can use to provision a Tryton server.
 See https://github.com/coopdevs/devenv.